 There are many creative and fun aspects of starting your own business as an independent contractor.
 You can choose a name for your business!
 Design your own place to work!
 You need to start your business off on the right foot.
 The trickier aspects of starting a business can seem intimidating.
 They might even deter you from branching out on your own.
-We’ve compiled a short list of steps to get you started and hopefully will help you lose any fear you might have about jumping in and becoming a business owner!
+We’ve compiled a list of five steps to get you started and hopefully help you overcome any fear you might have about jumping in and becoming a business owner!

 1. LLC or Sole Proprietorship